Schedule Consultation

 Comprehensive Assessment

-We look at more than finishes.
-Our team evaluates the structure, systems, and compliance requirements that dictate what kind of renovation is achievable.
-Load-bearing walls, plumbing stack locations, and HVAC feasibility are assessed on-site, while board rules and DOB codes are factored in from the start.
+We look well past finishes.
+Our team evaluates the structure, the building systems, and the compliance requirements that determine what kind of renovation is achievable.
+Load-bearing walls, plumbing stack locations, and HVAC feasibility are assessed on-site, with board rules and DOB code factored in from the start.

 Cost Clarity

-Rather than vague estimates, we provide realistic, all-inclusive cost ranges of the renovation you desire - typically within our first two engagements.
-That can mean explaining the premium of leveling floors in a pre-war, pricing out electrical upgrades needed for central air, or identifying how much floor leveling will add to your budget.
-The more you understand about the costs, the easier the process is to digest and proceed as planned.
+We provide realistic, all-inclusive cost ranges for the renovation you have in mind, usually within our first two engagements.
+That can mean explaining the premium on leveling floors in a pre-war or pricing the electrical upgrades that central air requires.
+A clear view of the numbers makes the process easier to weigh and to plan around.

 Timeline Expectations

-Renovations don’t just cost money, they cost time.
-A pre-purchase consultation outlines how building access rules, permit timelines, and board approvals could extend your project.
-For some clients, that clarity shapes whether they move forward, or wait for a property that better fits their timing.
+A renovation spends time as much as money.
+A pre-purchase consultation outlines how building access rules, permit timelines, and board approvals can extend a project.
+For some clients, that clarity shapes whether to move forward now or wait for a property that better fits their timing.

 Realistic Design Feasibility